Common Career Mistakes and How to Avoid Them

 Stagnation

-- Seek Mentoring: Find a mentor who will offer assistance, suggestions, collaborations or highlight areas of improvement.
+- Seek Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations or suggest areas for improvement.

-- Continuous Education: Consider taking additional courses, certifications or degree programs that are relevant to the profession.
+- Continuing Your Education: Take additional courses, certificates or degrees that are pertinent to the field.

-- Transferable Skill Set Development: Spending time in developing capabilities demanded by other connected fields.
+- Transferable Skill Set Development: Spending time in developing the skills required by fields that are connected.

 Negativity